Chain integration: focus is essential

 After all, the key to company continuity is smart technology that is connected to the cloud and applied to your sector.
 Four specialists have been brought together to make this roll-out possible.

 Searching for and finding the right specialists in the chain can be a job in itself.
-Someone who contributes ideas can be helpful at such times and questions are always free.
+Someone who contributes ideas can be helpful at such times.